 Hang in there!

 Patience.
 Persistence.
 You’re going to need both these P’s to stay committed to your quitting journey.
-Be accepting and forgiving of yourself even if you slip up (Managing Relapse) and try, try again.
+Be accepting and forgiving of yourself even if you slip up managing relapse and try, try again.
 Remember that time is on your side.
-As soon as you quit, you start to get immediate benefits (What Happens When You Quit) and they just build up over the years, adding to your lifespan.
+As soon as you quit, you start to get immediate benefits and they just build up over the years, adding to your lifespan.